Anaheim Kingsmen Drum and Bugle Corps: History

 The Kingsmen had their origins in the Anaheim Explorer Scouts Drum and Bugle Corps, founded by Don Porter in 1958.
 Practicing on military installations, the corps and its members adopted a very military style, even when out of uniform.
 In 1963, the Explorer Scouts corps split into two new corps: the Kingsmen and the Velvet Knights.

 By the late 1960s the corps, nicknamed "The Blue Machine" was touring nationally and became a contender for major national titles in the early '70s.
-The corps at this time was financially sound, having a strong parents' support group and corporate sponsorship from Disneyland, Knott's Berry Farm, and the Anaheim Angels.
-In late 1971, the Kingmen became a founding member of Drum Corps International.
+The corps at this time was financially sound, having a strong parents' support group and corporate sponsorships from Disneyland, Knott's Berry Farm, and the Anaheim Angels baseball team.
+In late 1971, the Kingsmen became a founding member of the Drum Corps International.
 However, 1972 got off to a rocky start, when founder Don Porter suddenly resigned as director.
 With rumors of the corps' demise spreading around the country, the corps reorganized under interim directors Don Wells and Don Linscott.
 Starting late, the corps spent six weeks of hard work to put their show together before departing on their national tour.
 The corps won both the U.S. Open in Marion, Ohio and the CYO Nationals in Boston before arriving in Whitewater, Wisconsin for the inaugural DCI World Championships.
 The Kingsmen placed third in the preliminary competition, behind Santa Clara Vanguard and Blue Stars, but vaulted past both corps in Finals to win the first-ever DCI title.